This newsletter issue was sent out to 58,500 newsletter subscribers on June 7th 2011.

 Words consist of mere letters that, when joined with design and creativity, gain visual and semantic weight.
-The Phraseology Project celebrates this process by experimenting with beautiful typography — and sometimes mixing illustration and type.
+The Phraseology Project21 celebrates this process by experimenting with beautiful typography — and sometimes mixing illustration and type.
 The project lets you submit a letter, word or phrase, which is then turned into a beautiful design by the website’s founder, Drew Melton, or another creative who is participating in the project.

 Essentially, the Phraseology Project is meant to be an ongoing experiment in typography, a space in which to practice typography.
 In the words of Drew, “Most design sites or blogs are merely feeds of disconnected visual stimulation.
 I wanted to do something that you could actually influence and invest in.”
 And that’s exactly what he’s done.
 The project helps Drew and his colleagues learn about the process of creating honest typographic artwork.
 It’s a wonderful example of a side project that encourages experimentation and exploration of design. (il) (vf)

 The authors in this newsletter are: Vitaly Friedman (vf), Iris Ljesnjanin (il), Andrew Rogerson (ar), Anne Sundermann (as), Cameron Chapman (cc).

 - 2 #a1